 Even new gamers who didn’t grow up with the Nintendo Entertainment System have fun playing Super Mario Bros.
 2, a true testament to its ironclad staying power.

 Not to mention the countless creative projects that it inspired:

 If you haven’t figured it out by now, Super Mario Bros.
 2 is wildly successful because it is an amazing game.
-The kids of 1988 are all grown up now, and have passed that love onto not only their creative projects, but to the children in their lives as well.
+The kids of 1988 are all grown up now, and have passed that love on, not only their creative projects, but to the children in their lives as well.
 If the above videos are any indication, I’d say that things are going quite swimmingly.

 One of the best resources that you’ll find on the history of Super Mario Bros.
 2 was written by Jon Irwin, of which you can pick up a copy here in paperback or for your Kindle.
 Chockful of sales and insider information, I highly suggest reading it.

 As for those who have since lost their original copy, you can pick up a used copy at a local retailer or private seller, typically for under $15, or pick up a digital copy for your Wii U here and call it a day.
-The images below will take you to the same storefronts.

 Super Mario Bros.
 2 captivated audiences when it was released, and will continue to do so for generations to come.
 Below is my complete warpless run of Super Mario Bros.
 2 using only Luigi as my way of celebrating this amazing game.
 Here’s to another 30 years and beyond!